Skip to main content

 • Plastic

-Some small splinters are easy to remove.
-Large splinters and splinters from fragile materials can be harder to get out completely because they can break apart.
-When splinters break apart, it can be difficult to know if everything has been cleaned or not.
-Some signs a splinter has not been completely removed include:
+Larger splinters and splinters from fragile materials can be harder to get out completely because they can break apart.
+When splinters break apart, it can be difficult to know if everything has been removed or not.
+Some signs a splinter has not been completely removed include the following:

 • A wound that will not heal